Skip to main content Skip to navigation

 Former Principal Partner: Colin Davies

-Warwick wasn't Colin's initial first choice, but he chose it in the end because of its future-facing ethos.
+Warwick wasn't Colin's initial choice, but he was drawn in by its future-facing ethos.

 Connections: Angela Ryde-Weller